bastie/w2ni18n/README.md

 ## Bugs/Errors
 - german language need more specific algorithm
+- french language need update the property ``point=virgule``.
+This is included in source but not in releases.

 ### w2n fixed
 - ``Add regex to fix comma bug`` fixed by jnelson16